-Divestiture of Embalagens Ltda.
+$Divestiture\ of\ Embalagens\ Ltda.$

 On August 1, 2017, we entered into an agreement to sell our polystyrene food tray business in Guarulhos, Brazil for a gross purchase price of R\$26.9 million (or \$8.2 million as of the closing date of March 19, 2018).
 The purchase price is subject to working capital, cash and debt adjustments.
-As of March 31, 2018, the Company recognized a net gain on the sale of \$1.0 million within other expense, net on the Condensed Consolidated Statement of Operations.
+For the three and six months ended June 30, 2018, the Company recognized an immaterial net loss on sale and a net gain on the sale of \$1.0 million, respectively, within other expense, net on the Condensed Consolidated Statements of Operations.